jeremy-miller/elixir-life/README.md

 *NOTE: The first time this command is run it may take a long time since it needs to create the PLT (see [here](https://github.com/jeremyjh/dialyxir#usage) for more information).*

 ### Test
-To run the Portal tests, execute the following command: ```docker run -it --rm jeremymiller/life-elixir mix test```
+To run the Life tests, execute the following command: ```docker run -it --rm jeremymiller/life-elixir mix test```

 ### Run
 To compile the Life application and run the *iex* REPL, execute the following command: ```docker run -it --rm jeremymiller/life-elixir```